jonas-45/my-blog-rails/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Thanks to @jonas-45, @Yemisirach and @ambrose-kibet for all the support and hardwork put into this project.
+Thanks to all the Microverse community for the continued support and encourgement.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>